softmaxer/envy/README.md

     -   id: envy-pack
 ```

-**NOTE**: This will make your pre-commit hook fail as it will modify the `.env` file if not added to your `.gitignore`.
-This is merely to ensure you don't accidentally push an .env.
-This is expected behaviour as envy's principal behavior is a reminder to add it to your gitignore and then additionally to give you a `.env-dist` placeholder.
+**NOTE**: This will make your pre-commit hook fail if you have the .env file tracked by git.
+This is expected behavior.
+However, the program itself will succeeded of it finds an env i.e., it will still hash your env into a vault and replace it with an env-dist